 The most important tip for localization success is to choose your team well.
 By partnering with an experienced, professional localization team, you can achieve optimum results for smooth integration of your software into any language.

-At PGLS, our specialized localization experts are on hand to provide an unrivalled service that will feel like an extension of your own team.
+At PGLS, our specialized localization team are on hand to provide an unrivalled service that will feel like an extension of your own team.
 Together, we can build intuitive software that resonates with each of your target markets as though it was created just for them.

 Software Localization is your key to opening the door of new exciting markets across the world.
 From the fledgling stages of development to the global launch of your final product, it’s worth doing right.